-Students may borrow materials from other libraries through Fletcher's library membership in LALINC, which provides Fletcher students and faculty direct and convenient access to academic library collections and resources across the state.
-Students and faculty may obtain LALINC borrowing cards from the Fletcher library.
+Students may borrow materials from other libraries through Fletcher's Library membership in LALINC, which provides Fletcher students and faculty direct and convenient access to academic library collections and resources across the state.
+Students and faculty may obtain LALINC borrowing cards from the FTCC Library.